 I began my drumming journey in 1998, when I received a pair of drumsticks from my aunt for Christmas.
 After I had proved to my parents my commitment by ruthlessly beating their couch every day, they signed me up for 5th grade band, with private drum lessons soon to follow.

 I started my first band in the 8th grade and played with them up until my senior year of high school.
 I learned a lot from that band.
 The recording and performing experience they provided gave me a solid foundation to build upon.
 I knew that drumming was what I wanted to do, and I decided to pursue it.
-I also learned some other valuable life lessons, like that emo really is just a phase, hair does best when regularly washed, and that I personally find jeans to be most comfortable when they aren’t skin tight.
-But to each their own.

 After high school I attended Berklee College of Music in Boston, MA.
 I was fortunate to be able to study with many world-class drummers and educators and to play in bands with other musicians who felt the same way about music that I did.
 I majored in Professional Music with a concentration in Performance and Private Studio Teaching, and I graduated with a BA in 2011.